Fox News host, Bill O’Reilly lost custody of his two teenage children amidst a court battle with his ex-wife Maureen McPhilmy.

-The ruling also suggests that the court was influenced by the children’s choice, indicating they don’t want to live with O’Reilly.
+The ruling also suggests that the court was influenced by the children’s choice, indicating they didn't want to live with O’Reilly.

-The ruling states “the record supports the court's finding that if either parent were awarded sole decision-making authority, there would be a danger that it would be used to exclude the other parent from meaningful participation in the children's lives.”
+The Fox pundit will maintain visitation rights and share legal custody of the children.
+The case’s ruling, listed as “Anonymous 2011-1 v Anonymous 2011-2,” states “the record supports the court's finding that if either parent were awarded sole decision-making authority, there would be a danger that it would be used to exclude the other parent from meaningful participation in the children's lives.”

-Last year the couple’s daughter, Madeleine (17), told a court appointed forensic examiner that she saw her father dragging McPhilmy (49) down a staircase by her neck at the couple’s home in Manhasset, New York.
+In 2015 the O'Reilly and McPhilmy's daughter, Madeleine, told a court-appointed forensic examiner that she saw her father dragging McPhilmy down a staircase by her neck at the couple’s home in Manhasset, New York.

-Gawker published the transcripts from the court case, in May 2015 which state “M. [Madeleine] reported—having seeing an incident where I believe she said her dad was choking her mom or had his hands around her neck and dragged her down some stairs.”
+Gawker published the transcripts from the court case in May 2015 which stated: “M. [Madeleine] reported—having seeing an incident where I believe she said her dad was choking her mom or had his hands around her neck and dragged her down some stairs.”